Fix Price reports on transactions within the share buyback

 DJ Fix Price reports on transactions within the share buyback

-Fix Price Group Ltd. (FIXP) Fix Price reports on transactions within the share buyback 31-Jan-2022 / 18:05 MSK Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Fix Price Group Ltd. (FIXP) Fix Price reports on transactions within the share buyback 07-Feb-2022 / 16:54 MSK Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------